top of page

 The welcoming of spring symbolizes new beginnings and the beauty of the natural world.
 We see a burst of color as flowers begin to bloom.
 Gardeners eagerly prepare their plots for planting.
 The melodies of birds can be heard throughout the day.
 However, alongside the beauty of spring can come the dreaded return of allergies, as pollen fills the air and triggers sneezes and sniffles for many.
 Depending on your sensitivities, these symptoms can last into the fall.

 First of all, let’s discuss why allergies happen.
 To put it simply, allergies are a case of mistaken identity.
 When the body comes into contact with an allergen, say tree pollen, the immune system may deem it as dangerous.
 In an attempt to destroy this intruder, a cascade of immune events is triggered.
-This includes the release of antibodies, white blood cells and histamine.
-It is this immune mediated storm that causes those pesky symptoms we associate with allergies…
+This includes the release of antibodies, white blood cells, and histamine.
+It is this immune-mediated storm that causes those pesky symptoms we associate with allergies…

 Symptoms can include: